rickgladwin/mitchie_tic_tac_toe/README.md

 playing in a suboptimal position, and so some randomness remains in the game.
 Setting a minimum weight of 0 will result in those moves being eliminated from the possible plays after losing
 <initial weight> games that included that play.
+* Training the AI against a purely random opponent resulted in a database that included over 2400 configs after a high number of training rounds, whereas training it against a random opponent that prioritized completing a 2-in-a-row for the win resulted in a database with over 1900.
+  * This has interesting implications for the relationship between "well-trained" AIs and AIs trained using a faulty method: a "better trained" AI doesn't necessarily have a larger or more complex brain state.
+  * The caveat here is that, in the case of this repo, the "better trained" AI will simply see fewer possible board states, since games will end earlier in general.
+But this kind of effect may still show up in other examples of AI and machine learning, especially once we consider the complexity of convolutional neural networks, ANNs with hidden layers and exotic architectures, and other more complex models – the complexity may be overkill in some situations, e.g. in CNNs that are overtrained with too many hidden layers.

 ## Next Steps:
 - create visualizations for the state of the AI's training over time
 - create visualizations for the gameplay itself (currently outputs to the console)
 - make two AIs play against each other, and see how their strategies evolve
+- study the ways in which the asymmetries in the weights on the blank config emerge under different training conditions, algorithms, and methods